babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/become-validator.md

 On the Babylon system,
 one can become a validator only after an epoch ends.
-For the testnet, an epoch lasts for around 30 minutes.
+For the testnet, an epoch lasts for around 1 hour.

 To verify that you have become a validator, first find your validator address:
 ```